-During the study treatment period, the following medications are prohibited:
+During the study, the following medications are prohibited:

-- Initiation of any antidiabetic agents, including oral or injectable antihyperglycemic agents other than the IMP and NIMP is not allowed before the rescue therapy.
+• Initiation of any antidiabetes agents, including oral or injectable antihyperglycemic agents other than the IMP and NIMP is not allowed before the rescue therapy.
 The existing background medication (NIMP) should not be modified before the rescue.

-Note: short term use (<10 consecutive days) of the prohibited medication, eg, short-acting insulin for treatment of acute illness or surgery is allowed. - SGLT2 inhibitors (eg, canagliflozin, dapagliflozin, or empagliflozin) are not allowed for rescue. - Systemic use of glucocorticoids for more than 10 consecutive days (topical, intra-articular, ophthalmic, nasal spray or inhaled applications are allowed). - Investigational medicinal products in any other clinical study. - Modification of antihypertensive medication before Week 12 is not allowed unless for safety reasons. - Initiation of any weight loss drugs (eg, phentermine, orlistat).
+Note: short term use (<10 consecutive days) of the prohibited medication, eg, short-acting insulin for treatment of acute illness or surgery is allowed.

+- SGLT2 inhibitors (eg, canagliflozin, dapagliflozin, or empagliflozin) and thiazolidinediones (eg. pioglitazone, rosiglitazone) are not allowed for rescue. - Systemic use of glucocorticoids for more than 10 consecutive days within 90 days prior to the Screening Visit (Note: topical, intra-articular, ophthalmic, nasal spray, or inhaled applications are allowed). - Investigational medication products in any other clinical study - Modification of antihypertensive medication before Week 12 is not allowed unless for safety reasons. - Initiation of any weight loss drugs (eg, phentermine, orlistat, lorcaserin, phentermine/topiramate, naltrexone/bupropion, liraglutide). - Initiation of medication known to affect bone mass or modify the risk of fractures: - Bisphosphonates, selective estrogen receptor modulators (SERMs), calcitonin, teriparatide, denosumab, strontium ranelate, growth hormone, - Androgen deprivation therapy, - Aromatase inhibitors, - Anticonvulsants (eg. carbamazepine, phenytoin and phenobarbital), - Hormone replacement therapy (systemic or transdermal) that includes estrogens or androgens.

-Reduction of digoxin dose should be considered because sotagliflozin acts as a weak P-glycoprotein inhibitor and increases systemic exposure to digoxin.
+Reduction of digoxin dose should be considered because sotagliflozin acts as a weak P-gp inhibitor and increases systemic exposure to digoxin.